MySiteApp/node-safari-push-notifications/README.md

 This library was written while trying to implement a NodeJS server that answers Safari push notification requests.
 The OpenSSL's PKCS7 functions are not available in NodeJS's implementation and must be added as external bindings.

+## Upgrading from 0.5.x to 0.6.x

+Node versions lower than 18 are no longer supported.

 ## Upgrading from 0.4.x to 0.5.x

 Node versions lower than 10 are no longer supported.